manavsehgal/reactspeedcoding/manuscript/c00-introduction.md

 The author would love to take the credit for coining the term "Speed Coding".
 However, Speed Coding is based on very strong foundations and popular prior art.

-React Speed Coding achieves similar goals as [Component Based Design][1].

-Speed Coding follows some of the methods and tools as prescribed by the [Lean Startup principles][2].
+**Speed of Developer Workflow.** Speed Coding follows some of the methods and tools as prescribed by the Lean Startup principles.
+See [infographic][1] for code faster, measure faster, learn faster.

-Speed Coding embraces the **designer-developer** evolution and also bases certain principles on the [Design Thinking][3] methodology and [Visual Design][7] principles.
+**Speed of Design.** Speed Coding embraces the **designer-developer** evolution and also bases certain principles on the [Design Thinking][3] methodology and [Visual Design][7] principles.

-Speed Coding technology stack is evaluated comparing with industry best practice guidance including the awesome [ThoughtWorks Technology Radar][4].
+**Speed of Technology Decisions.** Speed Coding technology stack is compared with industry best practice guidance including the awesome [ThoughtWorks Technology Radar][4].

 ## Stakeholder perspectives